whichjdk/whichjdk.com/README.md

 Eclipse Adoptium is a top-level project under the Eclipse Foundation, which provides resources and a professional governance model for open source software.
 The Adoptium Working Group consists of major companies and organizations that have a strategic interest in the Java technology, including Red Hat, IBM, Microsoft, Azul, and the iJUG.
 The former AdoptOpenJDK project has moved to Eclipse Adoptium.

-The Adoptium OpenJDK builds are called _Eclipse Temurin_ to distinguish to project and the builds.
+The Adoptium OpenJDK builds are called _Eclipse Temurin_ to distinguish the project from the builds.

-The Eclipse Temurin builds are high-quality, vendor-neutral, and TCK-tested under a permissive license.
+Eclipse Temurin builds are high-quality, vendor-neutral, and TCK-tested under a permissive license.

 Adoptium states, it will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.